Button-Accordion Tunes 2 Play 4 Fun

 Here we tap bass button 4, once for each beat, as we play the melody part on the inside treble row

-A possible solution to the problem of running out of air, and bass overpowering of the melody.
+Tapping is a potential solution to the problems of running out of air, and having the bass overpower the melody.

 Picture